Vaillancourt Fountain

 Fountain in San Francisco, California, U.S.

-Vaillancourt Fountain, sometimes called Québec libre!, is a large fountain in Embarcadero Plaza in San Francisco, designed by the Québécois artist Armand Vaillancourt in collaboration with the plaza's landscape architect, Lawrence Halprin, and completed in 1971.
-It is about 40 ft high and is constructed out of precast concrete square tubes.
-Long considered controversial because of its stark, modernist appearance, there have been several unsuccessful proposals to demolish the fountain over the years.
-It was the site of a free concert by U2 in 1987, when lead singer Bono spray painted graffiti on the fountain and was both praised and criticized for the action.
-The city determined the fountain to be a historic resource in 2025, and later voted to remove it citing concerns about structural deterioration.
+Vaillancourt Fountain, sometimes called Québec libre!, is a large fountain currently undergoing disassembly and removal at the Embarcadero Plaza in San Francisco.
+It was designed by the Québécois artist Armand Vaillancourt in collaboration with the plaza's landscape architect, Lawrence Halprin, and completed in 1971.

+The fountain is constructed out of precast concrete square tubes.
+When fully installed, the fountain was about 40 ft high.
+Long considered controversial because of its stark, modernist appearance, the fountain was the subject of several unsuccessful proposals to demolish it over the years.

+In October 2025, San Francisco determined the fountain to be a historic resource eligible for the California Register of Historical Resources.
+In November 2025, the San Francisco Arts Commission voted to approve an emergency disassembly and removal recommended by the San Francisco Recreation & Parks Department, citing concerns about structural deterioration.
+Removal of the piece began in April 2026.
+Removal and storage for up to three years is estimated to cost $4.4 million.